linkerd/website/linkerd.io/content/2.10/tasks/using-ingress.md

 ## Contour

-Gloo should be meshed with ingress mode enabled, i.e. with the `linkerd.io/inject: ingress` annotation rather than the default `true`.
+Contour should be meshed with ingress mode enabled, i.e. with the `linkerd.io/inject: ingress` annotation rather than the default `enabled`.

 The following example uses the
 [Contour getting started](https://projectcontour.io/getting-started/) documentation